TaharQa and Tunde Ra Aleem: Friendship and work with Jimi Hendrix

 The twins befriended Hendrix before he went to Europe and became a superstar.
 To keep himself grounded, Hendrix always made it his business to stay connected with his friends from Harlem upon his return to the States.
 His friendship with the twins would eventually lead to musical collaborations.
 The twins, musically known as the Ghetto Fighters (a name suggested by Hendrix), would record background vocals on Hendrix's songs, such as "Dolly Dagger", "Freedom", "Stepping Stone" and "Izabella".
 Hendrix also lent his progressive electric guitar skills to a song the twins recorded in June 1969 at Fame Studios in Muscle Shoals, Alabama, called "Mojo Man".
 Hendrix overdubbed his guitar parts later in August 1970 at Electric Lady Studios.
-This was all part of a larger plan for Jimi to help the twins produce the Ghetto Fighters album, which he called a "street opera."
+This was all part of a larger plan for Hendrix to help the twins produce the Ghetto Fighters album, which he called a "street opera."

-The twins were featured as background vocalists on at least four (not counting compilations and reissues) Jimi Hendrix posthumous albums: Cry of Love (1971 - Platinum), Rainbow Bridge (1971 - Gold), War Heroes (1972), First Rays of the New Rising Sun (1997), and People, Hell and Angels (2013).
+The twins were featured as background vocalists on at least four (not counting compilations and reissues) Hendrix posthumous albums: Cry of Love (1971 - Platinum), Rainbow Bridge (1971 - Gold), War Heroes (1972), First Rays of the New Rising Sun (1997), and People, Hell and Angels (2013).
 They were also featured on Experience Hendrix: The Best of Jimi Hendrix (1997 - Double Platinum), The Jimi Hendrix Experience (Purple Box Set) (2000 - Platinum), and Voodoo Child: The Jimi Hendrix Collection (2001 - Gold).